 Following approval from the Aurora Park Board to initiate a bike share program, the Aurora City Manager secured approximately $38,000 from the Dearborn County Convention, Visitor & Tourism Bureau, Rising Sun Regional Foundation, Aurora Lions Club International, City of Aurora Endowment and City of Lawrenceburg Community Grant Program.

-Dynamic Bicycles provided much of the Program hardware and software.
+Dynamic Bicycles provided much of the program hardware and software.
 Dynamic Bicycles charged $34,500 for 30 ride-and-return bicycles, 30 bike racks, the Movatic Rider App for iOS and Android phones, cloud-based admin software and online training, Bluetooth locking systems permitting rentals via mobile phone, a billing software system and integrated locking mechanisms.
-Shipping cost an additional $2,400.
-Dynamic Bicycles provided the billing software system free-of-charge, saving the Program $3,000 annually.
+Shipping costs an additional $2,400.
+Dynamic Bicycles provided the billing software system free-of-charge, saving the program $3,000 annually.

 The aforementioned bicycle package plus the cost of constructing and maintaining three individual shelters totaled $49,324.
 The Dearborn County Convention, Visitors & Tourism Bureau, with a $7,000 budget, provided marketing resources.

 Each City had its own technology point person who used the Movatic program administration app.
 The app communicates if the bicycles are online and accounted for, and is a platform for communicating with users.
 Because the busier stations’ bicycles are used more frequently, they display more wear-and-tear.
 Program administrators use the mobile app to track rental data to rotate bicycles to ensure the fleets are consistent and no station looks rundown from overuse.